vinay504/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

       enable: false
       label: Check it out
       link: "#"
-  - title: Stay ahead of your competition with your Android Webview App
+  - title: Stay ahead of your competition
     images:
     - images/service-1.png
     content: Today, Android remains the dominant operating system globally, with a